xapicohort/team-captivate-jslibrary/READMEdraft.md

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Quiz Events](#Quiz-events)</br>
    #### xAPI Properies
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Actor](#Actor)</br>
-   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Parent][(#Parent-id)</br>
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Parent](#Parent-id)</br>
 [Setup](#Basic-set-up-and-instructions)</br>
 [Updates](#Update-Log)

-# Our Captivate JS library team repository

 # Overview
 This wrapper was designed to be a companion to an Adobe Captivate HTML publish package.
-It is designed to work from an LMS where SCORM reporting is enabled, or any course even if SCORM is not enabled.
+It is designed to work from a LMS where SCORM reporting is enabled, or any course even if SCORM is not enabled.
+It will not interupt or change SCORM reporting but will also report xAPI to an LRS.

-It will set up a connection to an LRS and send xAPI statements from the Captivate publish package with very little needed from the user to make it work.
-Follow the [Setup](#Basic-set-up-and-instructions) instructions below, and the wrapper does the rest.
+It handles connection to an LRS and sends xAPI statements from the Captivate publish package with very little needed from the user to make it work.
+Follow the [Setup](#Basic-set-up-and-instructions)instructions below, and the wrapper does the rest.

 How does it work ? - Captivate has built in listeners and variables (API's) that allow outside software to interact with a Captivate publish package while a learner is using it.
 We have levereaged those API's so you the designer pretty much design as you always would in Captivate, the user consumes the course as they always would but magically (or 1500 lines of code) will make it report robust xAPI statements to the LRS of your choosing.

+Here are are all of the setup configurations for each xAPI Property and a description of when they fire

 ## Actor
 Actor is who is taking the course.
 This can populate one of 3 ways with superWrapper